Svika Pick

 Pick first gained traction on a national level after playing a lead part in an Israeli version of the musical Hair, later pursuing a prolific songwriting and singing career.
-He later gained notoriety after co-writing "Diva", which won the 1998 Eurovision Song Contest for Israel.
+He later gained recognition after co-writing "Diva", which won the 1998 Eurovision Song Contest for Israel.
 Pick was described by peers and critics as the Israeli King of Pop, and the Maestro.

 Biography

 Henryk (Zvi) Pick was born in Wrocław, Poland, to Jewish parents, Paulina (1930–2010) and Borys Pick.
 His grandfather was the head of a music school, and his uncle was a music professor.
 At the age of five, Pick studied classical music.
 In 1957, his family immigrated to Israel.
 Pick studied music at the Conservatory of Ramat Gan, and started to perform in local Israeli rock bands at the age of 15.

 Pick married Israeli songwriter Mirit Shem-Or, with whom he has a son, and two daughters; Sharona and Daniella, who have performed together as the Pick Sisters.
 Shem-Or wrote the lyrics for many of Pick's hits, including "Mary Lou", which was about her.
 After they divorced, they continued to collaborate artistically.
 Sharona is married to Israeli hotelier Daniel Federmann, son of businessman Michael Federmann, while Daniella is married to the American filmmaker Quentin Tarantino.

 Pick was also in a relationship with Israeli fashion designer Shira Manor, with whom he had two sons, Tim and Neal.

+In the 1980s, Pick played football for Hapoel Yehud and Hapoel Nir Ramat HaSharon.

 In 2018, EL AL flight from London to Tel Aviv was diverted to Vienna after Pick suffered a stroke.
 He later stated that he had to go extensive rehabilitation afterwards, including relearning Hebrew and his ability to walk.